sheetal216/Maze-Runner/README.md

 2. Now run `./game S` to make client-hosting-server.

-3. If you are a client then run `make game`.
+3. If you are a client then run `make game` after server run command.

 4. Run `./game C <IP ADDRESS>`